aus-groundcover/georapp-help/docs/data-layers.md

 _Why is my timeseries change playing very slowly?_

 This could be because of the high number of loaded layers in the display.
-Make sure the base map in 2D mode.
+Make sure the basemap in 2D mode.
 Turn off all other unnecessary datasets and run again.

 ## Data catalogue layers
 Rapp map comes with a data catalogue containing data layers for view, analysis, reporting and sharing.
 RaPP map also enables you to add other public data or your own data and layers either from files or web services.